MLB Friday Draftstars DFS Preview and Projections for September 19, 2025

 Cheat Sheet and Projections

-We've reviewed every player from every team to help you make the best picks on Friday's slate.
+We have reviewed every player from every team to help you find the best selections on Friday's slate.

 Conversely, a "fade" is a player considered to offer lower value for money, based on their expected score relative to their salary.
-For budget-conscious strategies, "cheapie" options refer to the best value players at lower price points not already mentioned.
+For budget-conscious strategies, "cheapie" options highlight the best value players at lower price points not already mentioned.

 In fantasy sports, understanding value—assessing a player's potential output against their salary—is crucial, as players scoring high relative to their cost are key in crafting the optimal line-up.